This post may contain affiliate links. Read disclosure policy

 “Just finished making this tartar sauce for the 6th or 7th time.
 Your recipe beats what is sold in stores and served in restaurants.
 Thanks, too, for the tip that the left-over portions can be refrigerated for up to 10 days, since we eat fish about every three or four days and none is wasted! ?” – DEE

-This tastes best if you can let it chill in the fridge for an hour or two before serving, but if you’re in a rush, go ahead and dig in.
+Chill: This homemade tartar sauce recipe tastes best if you can let it chill in the fridge for an hour or two before serving, but if you’re in a rush, go ahead and dig in.

 Helpful Tip!